Driving is a calculated risk. A 2020 Esurance report found that every 1,000 miles, we face a 1 in 366 chance of being in a car accident.

 Nevertheless, car accidents pose an enormous risk to America’s drivers.
 Accidents are regularly listed as one of the leading causes of death in the United States, and victims regularly suffer property damage and serious injuries.

 With these statistics in mind, it is helpful to know the most common types of car accidents.
+It is also helpful to know the common causes of car accidents.
 If you or a loved one are ever involved in a car crash, knowing what kind of accident occurred can help you explain your injuries, get help, and pursue justice.

 Most Common Types of Car Accidents